dezoito/flask-Summarizer/README.md

 install PhantomJS (see [`sh_scripts/install.sh`](https://github.com/dezoito/flask_Summarizer/blob/master/sh_scripts/install_phantom_js.sh) to see how it's done in Ubuntu).

 ### Running Tests
-The functional tests now use PhantomJS's headless browser!
+The functional tests still use PhantomJS's headless browser (I left them because some people might still find this useful).

 From the `tests/` directory, run:
 ```sh